 If you are good at grammar and spelling, you can put your skills to use for some extra cash.
 A proofreader earns on average £22,897 per year so nothing stops you from becoming a full-time proofreader.
 You may want to start with checking out the website of the Society for Editors and Proofreaders.

 As a transcriber, you will be sent an audio file and are expected to type what you hear.
 You will earn 40p–80p per audio minute so being able to type fast and accurately is a huge plus.
 You may not be able to make much in the beginning but it is definitely worth as a side job over the long term.

 If you have good writing skills, you can consider offering your service to others.
 Put yourself up on Fiverr, an American marketplace for freelancers and offer to write blog posts for other people.
-Or their sales pitch, essay, novel or whatever you can think of!
-There are few limitations on what you can offer on Fiverr.
+Or their sales pitch, essay, novel, etc. There are few limitations on what you can offer on Fiverr.

 24. Virtual Assistant

-The job Virtual Assistant has been growing in popularity over recent years.
-A Virtual Assistant provides professional administrative, technical, or creative (social) assistance to clients.
+Being a virtual assistant has been growing in popularity over recent years.
+A virtual assistant provides professional administrative, technical, or creative (social) assistance to clients.
 For example, you may find yourself writing Facebook posts or maintaining a website.
-Apparently, you can earn a minimum of £25 per hour.
+Apparently, you earn a minimum of £25 per hour.